snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 }
 ```

-So the first field from database object would be mapped to `state` property, because `city` is skipped.
+So, the first field from the database object would be mapped to the `state` property because `city` is skipped.

-### Creating objects by properties names
+### Creating objects by property names

-Creating objects by properties names can be enabled by using `[SnowflakeObject(ConstructionMethod = SnowflakeObjectConstructionMethod.PROPERTIES_NAMES)]` annotation on the customer class.
+Using the `[SnowflakeObject(ConstructionMethod = SnowflakeObjectConstructionMethod.PROPERTIES_NAMES)]` annotation on the customer class can enable the creation of objects by their property names.
 In this creation method, objects are created by the non-parametrised constructor, and then for each of the database object fields a property of the same name is set with the field value.
-It is crucial that database object field names should be the same as customer properties names, otherwise given database object field value would not be set in the customer object.
+It is crucial that database object field names are the same as customer property names; otherwise, a given database object field value would not be set in the customer object.
-You can use annotation `SnowflakeColumn` to rename the customer object property to mach database object field name.
+You can use the annotation `SnowflakeColumn` to rename the customer object property to the match database object field name.

 In the example: